zjunlp/DeepKE/example/llm/InstructKGC/README.md

 * `--output_dir`: Sets the path for saving the weight parameters after LoRA fine-tuning.
 * `--val_set_size`: Defines the number of samples in the validation set, with a default of 1000.
 * `--prompt_template_name`: Choose the name of the template you want to use.
 Currently, three types of templates are supported: [alpaca, vicuna, moss], with the alpaca template being the default.
+* `--max_memory_MB` (default setting is 80000) is used to specify the size of the GPU memory.
+Please adjust it according to the performance of your GPU.
+* For more information on parameter configuration, please refer to the [src/utils/args.py](./src/utils/args.py) file.

 > Important Note: All the following commands should be executed in the InstrctKGC directory.
 For example, if you want to run a fine-tuning script, you should use the following command: bash scripts/fine_llama.bash.
 Make sure your current working directory is correct.